Notion vs Confluence: Which is best for your team's knowledge in 2026?

 • Pro: It's incredibly adaptable.
 You can mold it to fit just about any workflow your team dreams up.

-Confluence takes a more traditional, top-down approach.
-Everything lives inside a Space, and pages are organized in a strict parent-child tree.
+Confluence takes a more traditional, top-down approach that provides immediate clarity.
+Everything lives inside a Space, and pages are organized in a clear parent-child tree.

-• Pro: This structure forces organization from the get-go, which is a lifesaver for large teams.
-It makes sure information is easy to find and navigate, even as the company grows.
+• Pro: This structure ensures organization from the very beginning, which is a massive benefit for large teams.
+It makes sure information is easy to find and navigate, ensuring a scalable source of truth as the company grows.

 Integrations and ecosystem